What are the kitchen trends for 2021?

-We use our kitchens so much more these days.
-They are no longer just a room to prepare and cook meals, they are the hub of the home and are used for dining, entertaining, work and homework.
+They are no longer just a room to prepare and cook meals.
+They are the hub of the home and are used for dining, entertaining, work and homework.

-Your finishes need to be durable and easy to maintain as well as look and feel good and be a space that you love to spend time in.
+Finishes need to be durable and easy to maintain, look and feel good, and be somewhere you love to spend time in.

 Green is a colour that is associated with balance and nature so it’s no wonder we are being drawn to this nurturing colour.
 Muted tones of olive and forest green have a calming effect and mixed with timber finishes and natural materials like concrete or marble they create an organic look.